“Should I offer my students lifetime access to my course?”

 Do you actually have to throw them out of that course when that date rolls around?
 Of course not!
 But you’re reserving the right to do it.

-BONUS TIP: If you do actually want to unenroll them after a specific amount of time and your course platform does not accommodate that (Teachable doesn't) you can automate this with a paid Zapier plan.
+BONUS TIP: If you’re hosting your course on Teachable, you can unenroll students automatically after a certain period of time by setting configuring “limited access” inside your payment plans.
+If you’re using a different course platform that does not accommodate that, you can automate this with a paid Zapier plan.
 You would create a three-step Zap that Triggers on their new enrollment, insert a Delay that waits a certain amount of time, and then add an Action to unenroll them from the course.